 WHAT ARE PEOPLE SAYING ABOUT THE SEATTLE POLICE STING?

 Seattle criminal defense attorney Kevin Trombold believes that the phrase “sexual exploitation” is a bit disingenuous.
 “They label it ‘sexual exploitation’ but it’s just government preying on the natural needs of people, which could instead be taxed, regulated, and controlled.
 There were no children involved and there was no sex.”
-Attorney Trombold is not the only figure who is criticizing law enforcement’s approach to prostitution in Seattle.
+Sex crimes attorney Trombold is not the only figure who is criticizing law enforcement’s approach to prostitution in Seattle.

 On KIRO Radio, Don O’Neill called the sting operation “a “colossal waste of time.”
 O’Neill noted that the Seattle Police Department is understaffed by more than 340 officers, and officers are working overtime to deal with protests related to police shootings, a heroin epidemic, and a growing homeless problem.
 “This is ridiculous; this cost a lot of money and is tomfoolery,” O’Neill said.
 “You pick up the phone and call the police and they’re not coming.
 Well, because we’re using our man- and women-power to do stuff like this.”

 O’Neill would like to see the Seattle police go after the people who pressure and abuse underage girls to become involved in sex work.
 But instead, he says, the police department is taking the easier path of preying on lonely but otherwise law-abiding Seattle men.
 “A lot of these men probably won’t do any time for this, but they will sure be embarrassed, there will be divorces over this, families will be embarrassed and they may end up losing their jobs,” O’Neill said.